-Meditation – first steps
+Meditation – first steps to enlightenment

 Meditation can change your life completely.
 You will not know whether or not this is true unless you try it.
 Benefits reported from meditation include: